abdilahi99official/abdilahi99official/README.md

 Welcome to my Github corner.
 Feel free to check out my work and contributions.

-I'm also open to work and collaboration.
+I'm open for work and collaboration.

 I'm a passionate software engineer eager to craft solutions to real-world problems.